 Home Field: Los Angeles Memorial Coliseum in Los Angeles, California

-For the first six years of the franchise’s history, the Rams were a terrible team and were disbanded for a year (1943 season) following a shortage of manpower due to World War II.
+For the first six years of the franchise’s history, the Rams were a terrible team with a 0.500 mark in total and were disbanded for a year (1943 season) following a shortage of manpower due to World War II.

 Did You Know?

-The Los Angeles Rams won their first (and for many decades only) Super Bowl in 2000 as the St. Louis Rams.
-In 2021, the Los Angeles Rams won Super Bowl LVI against the Cincinnati Bengals, with score of 23-20.
+The Los Angeles Rams won their first Super Bowl in 2000 as the St. Louis Rams.
+In 2021, the Los Angeles Rams won Super Bowl LVI against the Cincinnati Bengals with a score of 23-20.

 8. Philadelphia Eagles